Translation disclaimer (Translation disclaimer)

 Rateable value

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
-They draw up and maintain a full list of all rateable values, available at: Valuation Office Agency (GOV.UK).
+Apart from properties that are exempt from Business Rates, each non-domestic property has a Rateable Value (RV).
+This is set by the VOA, an agency of His Majesty's Revenue and Customs.

-The rateable value of your property is shown on the front of your bill.
-This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
+Your property's RV is shown on the front of your bill.
+This broadly represents the yearly rent it could have been let for on the open market on a particular date.

 Note: For the revaluation that came into effect on 1st April 2023, this date was set as 1st April 2021.

 The VOA may alter the valuation if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.
-For more about the grounds on which challenges may be made and the process for doing so:
+The ratepayer (and certain others who have an interest in the property) can:

-For more details on how to contact the VOA, visit: Valuation Office Agency Contact Finder (GOV.UK).
+For more details on how to contact the VOA, visit: VOA Contact Finder (GOV.UK).

 Webpage feedback